The Dictionary of Lost Words

 by Pip Williams

 Set when the women’s suffrage movement was at its height and the Great War loomed, The Dictionary of Lost Words reveals a lost narrative, hidden between the lines of a history written by men.
-It’s a delightful, lyrical and deeply thought-provoking celebration of words, and the power of language to shape the world and our experience of it.
+It’s a delightful, lyrical and deeply thought-provoking celebration of words, and the power of language to shape our experience of the world.

 About the Author

 Pip was born in London, grew up in Sydney and now calls the Adelaide Hills home.
 She is co-author of the book Time Bomb: Work Rest and Play in Australia Today (New South Press, 2012) and in 2017 she wrote One Italian Summer, a memoir of her family’s travels in search of the good life, which was published with Affirm Press to wide acclaim.
 Pip has also published travel articles, book reviews, flash fiction and poetry.
 In The Dictionary of Lost Words she combines her talent for historical research with beautiful storytelling.
 She has delved into the archives of the Oxford English Dictionary and found a tale of missing words and the lives of women lived between the lines.